lettersnail v0.0.1 — a simple email notification helper.

 Writing a New Message

-Either edit a file, directly in lettersnail/todo
+Either edit a file, directly in lettersnail/todo, or use the command line tool

 to initialize an empty message and start your favourite editor.
 The file name

-, otherwise it will be ignored.
+must end in .msg, otherwise it will be ignored.

 $ lettersnail create --to "foo@example.com"